 Hi!
 Welcome to my blog, which is now a bare test – for now.

-Just to make the idea of with are you talking to: I’m Enrico and I’m an italian Electronic Engineer.
-I like very much the world of embedded systems and electronics in general, but also all tech improvements.
-Not an interest just for work or study purposes, but it is also a passion.
+Just to provide some context on the publisher: I’m Enrico and I’m an italian born Electronic Engineer.
+I am sneaking around the world of embedded systems and electronics in general, but also all tech and social improvements.
+Trying alsways to tie the passion to the job.

-That interest is almost innate (note: the interest, not the knowledge..!), I can remember when I was only 3 or 4, something like: “how the heck that box can contain a person inside!
-Oh, and those light are very small!”.
+That interest in strange and complicated things is almost innate (the interest, not the knowledge), I can remember when I was only 3 or 4, asking something about how weird is that box saw from very close, and how much light is emitting.

 As a conclusion, I think that discussing things in a blog which is public, if someone is interested, ideas can grow up in a snow-ball fashion.
 At least in theory.
 At least this is how recent history taught.